 Homeopathy can help you cope with the side effects of cancer treatments.
 Research published in 2009 suggests that Traumeel S, a mouth rinse, can alleviate mouth sores from chemotherapy.

-How to best use homeopathy?
-It depends.
-Consult your conventional doctor to see if this may work for you, even as a placebo.
+How to best use homeopathy depends.
+Consult your conventional doctor to see if it may work for you, even as a placebo.

 Homeopathy as complementary, not alternative, medicine